-Our program, which was ranked 13th among the top Game Design programs in the country by the Princeton Review, is positioned at the intersection of digital arts, design, and computer science.
+Our program, one of the top-ranked Game Design programs in the country according to the Princeton Review, is positioned at the intersection of digital arts, design, and computer science.
 The faculty straddle the colleges of Arts, Media and Design and Computer and Information Science, and all have relevant industry experience that provides students with the rich interdisciplinary environment that facilitates the development of playable media and games.

 At the undergraduate level, students are given an interdisciplinary foundation by: